-We have tested three Megasonex M8 toothbrushes with different heads and tongue scrapers (can be purchased separately).
+We have tested three Megasonex M8 toothbrushes with different heads and tongue scrapers (these can be purchased separately).
 This is a very detailed review not only testing the product itself but also explaining well the science behind ultrasound cleaning and answering a series of additional questions in the Q&A section.
 Please note that there will be also an additional article on ultrasound technology in dental applications as well.

 There is new Megasonex M8S model available, we will test it soon!